Jump to:

 • SFEMG is the most sensitive test for myasthenia gravis (95%-99%).6

-• SFEMG is abnormal if mean jitter is increased for muscle being investigated (i.e if potential pair being studied has jitter values greater than accepted normal values for that muscle) and blocking is present.
+• SFEMG is abnormal if mean jitter is increased for muscle being investigated (i.e., if potential pair being studied has more variation between action potentials than normal) and blocking is present.
 These findings typically indicate abnormal NMJ transmission.

 • Normal SFEMG in a weak muscle excludes the diagnosis of a NMJD.